 Step 1.
 Go to safe mode with command prompt.
 Then, type rstrui to open system restore window.

-For Windows 7, restart your computer and press F8 repeatedly untill you see the Advanced Boot Options window, then you can choose Safe Mode with Command Prompt option.
+For Windows 7: Restart your computer and press F8 repeatedly until you see the Advanced Boot Options window, then you can choose Safe Mode with Command Prompt option.

 Step 2.
 Then, you will see restore system files and settings window below and click Next.

 Step 3.
 Choose the lastest System Restore Point and click Next.